Case Of Tuberculosis Confirmed In CatonsvilleA case of tuberculosis has been confirmed within the Catonsville High School community.

 2 Cases Of Legionnaires Confirmed At Senior Community In BaltimoreAn alert from Baltimore health officials after two cases of Legionnaires' Disease are confirmed at a senior housing apartment building.

 Fungal Disease Fatal To Bats Spreads To Half Of U.S.A fungal disease that has killed millions of North American bats is spreading and now has been detected in half of the United States, officials said Thursday.

 Test Confirms 2nd Md.
 Deer With Wasting Disease The Department of Natural Resources says a second deer harvested in western Maryland has tested positive for chronic wasting disease.

-Deadly diseases, once nearly wiped out, are making a frightening comeback in Maryland and across the country.
-Now — a warning that parents who don't vaccinate their children are putting others at risk.
+Deadly Diseases Like Measles And Mumps Make Frightening ComebackDeadly diseases, once nearly wiped out, are making a frightening comeback in Maryland and across the country.
+Now -- a warning that parents who don't vaccinate their children are putting others at risk.

 Studies Test How Early In Life To Peek Inside DNAFully mapping someone's genes to look for health risks is full of ethical challenges.

 Thousands Get Ready To Take Steps To Find A Cure For DiabetesNearly 26 million Americans are fighting diabetes, a disease that is outpacing cancer, AIDS and heart disease.
 It affects both children and adults.